KangboLu/NYC-WIFI-Hotspot-Dashboard/README.md

 # NYC-WIFI-Hotspot-Visualization
-A Visualization project to visualize NYC WIFI Hotspot Data
+An Interactive Visualization project to visualize NYC WIFI Hotspot Data

-## Deployde on Heroku:
+## Deployed on Heroku:
 Click the link here: [Link to Dashboard](https://nyc-wifi-dashapp.herokuapp.com/)

 ### Tools used: